-Direct-to-Film (DTF) is a recent decorating technology in which artwork is inkjet-printed onto an intermediate film that can be transferred using heat onto cotton, polyester and other fabrics, as well as treated leather.
+In Direct to Film (DTF) technology, artwork is inkjet-printed onto an intermediate film that can be transferred using heat onto cotton, polyester and other fabrics, as well as treated leather.
 Once prepared, the transfers can be used immediately, stored for later use, or sold as a final product.

 Printed transfers are generally cured using one of four types of equipment: